chris-derman03/Frequency-Sort/README.md

 Looks like we way outperform selectionSort, which is to be expected.
-We actually get pretty close to mergesort in the long run.
-But when we take a closer look, mergeSort seems to be way faster!
-Mergesort always stays below 1 second, while frequency sort explodes out of nowhere.
-This is even with a constant range.
+We also outperform MergeSort, which is also expected due to the linear time complexity we predicted.

 ## Summary
-Either mergesort/quicksort/etc. are simply better, or frequency sort needs some optimizations.
+This algorithm beats some of our fastest algorithms like MergeSort and QuickSort.
+However, the caveat is space complexity.
+If our input to be sorted contains a potentially massive range of values, this algorithm may not be the best choice, and might even extend past a machine's memory capabilities.
+For very large arrays with a small range, Frequency Sort is the better choice.
+For arrays with large range values, traditional fast sorting algorithms are better.